Kuma569/TatsRepo/Ansible/NCPA Deployment Play-book/ReadMe.md

 #### Play-book

 Play-book for NCPA for Windows server.
 Change target hosts or host groups.
-Rest of variables and configurations should be described in hte var file.
+Rest of variables and configurations should be described in the var file.

 ```yml
 ---